CharbelElBateh/CharbelElBateh/README.md

 <h2 align="middle">Computer engineering student</h2>

 Before becoming my major coding was a fun side activity.
-Now I am going to make it my full time enjoyment.
+Now I am going to make it my full-time enjoyment.
 I started to learn some basics in many languages.
-For now I am concentrating on Java and learning some languages on the side.
+For now, I am concentrating on Java and learning some languages on the side.

+* 💻  I am working as a computer engineering tutor
 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [charbelelbateh@gmail.com](mailto:charbelelbateh@gmail.com)
 * 🧠  I'm learning Java
-* 💻  I am interested in learning deeper concepts
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I am obsessed with debugging